RaphaelIsaiah/freeCodeCamp-Journey/JavaScript Algorithms and Data Structures/Certification and Practice Projects/Learn Fetch and Promises by building an FCC Author's Page/README.md

 - The .catch() method is another asynchronous JavaScript method you can use to handle errors.
 This is useful in case the Promise gets rejected.
 Chain .catch() to the last .then().
 Pass in a callback function with err as the parameter.
 Inside the callback, use console.error() to log possible errors to the console with the text There was an error: ${err}

 **Note**: Now you can terminate your code with a semicolon.
 You couldn't do that in the previous steps because you'll signal to JavaScript to stop parsing your code, which will affect the fetch() syntax.

+- Now that you have the data you want, you can use it to populate the UI.
+But the fetched data contains an array of 26 authors, and if you add them all to the page at the same time, it could lead to poor performance.
+  Instead, you should add 8 authors at a time, and have a button to add 8 more until there's no more data to display.